freedomofpress/securedrop/docs/set_up_transfer_device.rst

-Set up the Transfer Device
+Set Up the Transfer Device
 ==========================

 Journalists copy submissions from their *Journalist Workstation* to the